airtonix/cmsplugin-embedded-menu/README.md

 #### base.html

-base.html in the `cmsplugin_configurableproduct` directory is used to load the selected template chosen in the administration interface.
+base.html in the `cmsplugin_embeddedmenu` directory is used to load the selected template chosen in the administration interface.